BinaryMuse/embedded-jetty-test/README.md

   * Managing servlets based on file patterns: `/servlets/session`
   * Serving a webapp in war form: `/webapp`
   * Catching unhandled URIs: any non-handled URI (e.g. `/fake-uri`)
+  * Serving servlet for shutting down the server: `/servlets/shutdown`

 Details on each follow: